“The only certainties in life are death, taxes and bugs in code.” – Anonymous

 There’s a myth that states the principles of testing are not as essential and are an unnecessary study.
 This is as bogus as the fact that most people found software testing unnecessary.

-Principles of testing helps in drafting an effective test strategy and ensuring that software testing remain bug-free.
+Principles of testing help in drafting an effective test strategy and ensuring that software testing remains bug-free.
 Just like driving rules, principles is testing help you perfect the art and science of testing with the right basics.
 Once you’re an experienced professional, you glide through the process with testing principles ingrained in your mind.

 Software testing is an important job and with an ever-growing demand.
-A professional training can help you start your career in this field and can help you advance and find better opportunities.
-We, at Gyansetu, are more than willing to take forward the process of testing with our training and help.
+Professional training can help you start your career in this field and can help you advance and find better opportunities.
+We, at Gyansetu, Provides you best Selenium Training and Placement.